-The ASRI Ground Station Activity Reporting System (GSARS), Form AS-7401, shall be submitted online annually for each station (channel or frequency) assigned.
+The ASRI Ground Station Activity Reporting System (GSARS) shall be submitted online annually for each station (channel or frequency) assigned.
 The ASRI Station POC is responsible for the preparation and submission of this form.
-Refer to Figure A-8, Appendix A, for a sample of the on-line Form AS-7401.
+Refer to Figure 6-6, for a sample of the on-line Form AS-7401.

 Information entered on the form must be accurate and reflect actual station operation to the extent practicable.
-The form must be submitted not later than the 31st day of January of the following year for which the report applies (previous year contacts).
+The form must be submitted no later than the 31st day of January of the following year for which the report applies (previous year contacts).

-Directly to the right of the column headings are boxes provided for entering the requested data on the website form.
-When all required fields have been entered, the Submit Form key at the bottom of the page should be selected with your mouse.
+Directly below the column headings are boxes provided for entering the requested data on the web form.
+Should you need to report on more than two frequencies, click the Add button to add another row in the Channel Frequency section.
+When all required fields have been entered, click the Submit button at the bottom of the form.

-Eight major headings require appropriate entries:
+Nine (9) major headings require appropriate entries:

-- Date
+- Date of Report

-- Year

 - Company Name

-- Station Representative Name and Contact Information:
+- Station Representative Information:

+- o Name

-- Email
+- o Email

-- Phone Number
+- o Phone Number

-- FAX Number

-- Call Sign
+- Airport Code

-- Channel (Radio) Frequency